Business Area Manager (Services – Publications & Short Courses)

 How can Garry help?

-Garry works for the Awarding and End-point Assessment Organisation, with a focus on EPA and managing the development process.
-He can help out with enquires relating to qualification and end-point assessment documentation.
+Garry works for the Awarding and End-point Assessment Organisations, with a focus on EPA and managing the development process.
+He can help out with enquiries relating to qualification and end-point assessment documentation.
 Likewise, if you want to feedback on new qualifications or end-point assessment Garry would love to hear from you.

 Garry is a fully qualified plumber holding NVQ L3 Plumbing and Domestic Heating Engineer qualification, he also holds gas competencies CCN1, CENWAT, CKR1, HTR1, DAH1 and MET1.

 Garry started teaching plumbing around 13 years ago working for MET-UK, a private plumbing and gas training company where he gained his assessor award.